gennarooo/m_register_static_page/README.md

 where 'page_id' is a unique id for identify that page (eg: faq_page) and 'Page Label' is the label used as option in settings page and *post status* in pages list (eg: Frequent Questions Page).

-To get the selected page ID to use the wordpress function
+To get the selected page ID, use the wordpress function:

     get_option('page_id);

-To check if the current page is the selected one, use the included function
+To check if the current page is the selected one, use the included function:

     m_is_static_page('page_id');